Back to Top

 Transcripts: Official transcripts are required from all universities and colleges ever attended.
 Unofficial transcripts from US colleges and universities can be used in the admissions review process in lieu of official transcripts for this program.

-Standardized Test Requirements: Submission of an official GRE exam score is optional.
+Standardized Test Requirements: Submission of official GRE exam score is required.
+The Augusta University institution code for submission of GRE is 5406.

 Letters of Recommendation: Recommendations from three individuals must be submitted through the application portal.